 | | | |

-Instant Pot Cheddar-Ale Soup
+Instant Pot Beer Cheese Soup

 This post may contain affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 For more information, please visit my disclosure page.

-Warm your body and your soul with a big bowl of rich and creamy Instant Pot Cheddar-Ale Soup topped with crunchy croutons, crispy bacon bits, green onions, and smoked paprika!
-This soup is perfect for game days, winter days, and lazy Sundays.
+This soup is perfect for game days, chilly winter days, and lazy Sundays.
 Serve with a tossed salad or sandwich for a full meal, or as a starter before the main course.

 For even more delicious pressure cooker recipes, check out the Instant Pot Recipes page.